LeandroHaraoka/design-patterns/StructuralPatterns/Adapter/ReadMe.md

 Use Adapter Pattern when:

 - You want to consume an existing class/service and its interface is not compatible with the one you need.
-- You want to create a reusable class that does not depends on the interface signatures.
+- You want to create a reusable class that does not depend on the interface signatures.
+- You want to mock a class which does not allows this feature.
 - If you need to add functionallity to the adapter, may be it's not the appropriate pattern to solve your problem.

 ## Advantages